FriendsOfSymfony/FOSOAuthServerBundle/README.md

 [Read the Documentation for master](https://github.com/FriendsOfSymfony/FOSOAuthServerBundle/blob/master/Resources/doc/index.md)

+## Repository history

+This repository has been created to remove the deprecated warnings on Symfony 4.2 since several pull requests were not reviewed on FriendsOfSymfony/FOSOAuthServerBundle.
 ## License

 This bundle is under the MIT license.
 See the complete license in the bundle: